 - Is buying in a pre-launch stage in Gurgaon worth the risk?

-1. Skipping Micro-Market Segmentation Analysis
+1. Ignoring Micro-Market Segmentation

-2. Ignoring RERA and Legal Due Diligence
+2. Ignoring Legal & RERA Due Diligence

 3. Falling for Attractive Payment Plans Without Understanding Risk

-4. Not Checking Project-Level Debt or Land Mortgage Status
+4. Not Checking Project-Level Financial Strength

-6. Confusing Luxury Corridor Strength With Mid-Segment Supply
+6. Confusing Luxury Demand With Mid-Segment Supply

 7. Underestimating Total Cost of Ownership